matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

   (also referred to in the previous section).

-* One could conceive a URI mapping of avatars in the form of `matrix:user/uid:matrix.org/avatar/room:matrix.org` (a user’s avatar for a given room).
+* One could conceive a URI mapping of avatars in the form of `matrix:u/uid:matrix.org/avatar/room:matrix.org`
+  (a user’s avatar for a given room).

-* As described in "Alternatives" and "Discussion points", respectively, one can introduce a synonymous system that uses Matrix identifiers with sigils by adding another path prefix (e.g., `matrix:id/%23matrix:matrix.org`).
+* As described in "Alternatives", a synonymous system can be introduced that uses Matrix identifiers with sigils by adding another path prefix (e.g., `matrix:id/%23matrix:matrix.org`).

 ### Past discussion points and tradeoffs